Everything you need to know about King Charles Spaniels

 The King Charles Spaniel is closely related to the Cavalier King Charles Spaniel.
 But despite the similar look and name, they are different breeds!
 But their history is pretty linked.

-Then in the Victorian era, there was a trend towards dogs with flatter faces and shorter noses.
-This then led to the King Charles Spaniel being bred to have a more rounded head and shorter muzzle.
+Then in the Victorian era, there was a trend towards dogs with flat faces and shorter noses.
+This led to the King Charles Spaniel being bred to have a more rounded head and shorter muzzle.
 In 1945, The Kennel Club in the UK officially recognised the King Charles Spaniel.
 So short snout = King Charles Spaniel!

 Appearance